What is GoWearFit and Bodybugg?

 Galvanic Skin Response:

-- The measure of physical stress seems to exist.
-I did a lot of tests with isometric stress and it took measurements well.
-How correct or accurate, I do not know.
-The measurements themselves were taken though and in a noticeable fashion.
+• The measure of physical stress seems to exist.
+I tested isometric stress extensively and the devices took the measurements well.
+How correct or accurate they are, I do not know.
+The measurements themselves were taken in a noticeable fashion.

-- Emotional stress seems to not be measured very well or perhaps is not a big indicator of caloric burn.
-When the stress reaches a point of physical reaction there is small measured response.
-For example shaking or shivering are registered.
+• Emotional stress does not seem able to be quantified very well or perhaps is not a significant indicator of caloric burn.
+When the stress reaches a point of causing a physical reaction, there is an insignificant measured response.
+For example, when shaking or shivering was registered, the difference was small.

 Skin Temperature:

-- Exterior heat seems to affect burn due to skin temperature changes.
-How much this is accurate or not again I couldn’t say.
-This was tested by sitting outside in shade and then in direct sunlight with multiple people.
-Studies have played in favor of cold speeding up caloric burn, but not heat.
-So this could be a flaw or it could be accurate.
-No way of knowing from my side.
+• Exterior heat seems to affect burn due to skin temperature changes.
+How accurate this is or is not, I couldn’t say.
+This was tested by multiple people sitting outside in the shade and in direct sunlight.
+Studies have shown cold speeding up caloric burn but not heat.
+This could be a flaw or it could be accurate.
+There is no way of knowing from my side.

-Overall these issues are minor in the big scheme, but on small levels could show a difference in readings.
+Overall these issues are minor in the big picture, but can affect readings on small levels.

-The truth is the only way to confirm these errors in readings would involve far more investigation than I could provide.
-That being said I do have some opinions and thoughts on situations that I have seen and worked with.
+The only way to confirm these errors in readings would require far more study and investigation than I can provide.
+That being said, here are my thoughts based on research, what I have seen in this industry, and my experiences working with extremely diverse clients.

-One of the easiest ways to test the accuracy of loss would be by rate of loss under a caloric monitored situation.
-If you measure your intake best possible and compare it with your loss rate this could lead to charting its accuracy.
-This is great in theory, but hit or miss in practice.
+One of the easiest ways to test the accuracy of loss would be to rate it under a caloric monitored situation.
+If you measure your intake as thoroughly as you can and then compare it with your rate of weight loss, it could lead to charting its accuracy.
+This is excellent in theory but often hit or miss in practice.

-To get any level of quality charting it takes two very important things:
+To get any level of quality charting, two extremely crucial things are required:

-There is only a small number of clients that I have worked with that I could trust on the 2nd aspect.
-Even then you have unintended human error, and flaws in the system of caloric definitions for products and whole foods.
+I have only worked with a few clients whose accuracy I would trust regarding the second one.
+And even if I did, there is unintended human error and flaws in the system of caloric definitions for products and whole foods.

-That all being said I have seen some “weird stuff” go down.
+That being said, I have seen some “weird stuff” go down.

 Anorexics